Rigidity of the saddle connection complex: Flowing results

 \section{Flowing results}

+In this section, we shall establish some results concerning straight-line flows.
+A \emph{straight-line flow} on $(S,q)$ in direction $\theta$ is an action of $\mathbb{R}_{\geq 0}$ on $(S,q)$ such that for every $p\in S$, the map $t \mapsto t\cdot p$ is a unit-speed geodesic starting from $p$ with direction $\theta$.
+Strictly speaking, this action may not be defined for all times for some points as trajectories can hit singularities, however, this only occurs on a measure zero set.
+Thus, we will still call this action a flow as it is standard terminology in the context of translation surfaces.

-In this section, we shall establish some results concerning straight-line flows on $(S,q)$.
-Specifically, we consider a flow $\varphi^t$ emanating from a given saddle connection $a \in \A(S,q)$ in some direction $\theta$ not parallel to $a$.
-To simplify the exposition, we shall assume that~$a$ is vertical and the direction of the flow $\varphi^t$ is horizontal.
+For our purposes, we consider a flow~$\varphi^t$ emanating from a given saddle connection $a \in \A(S,q)$ in some direction $\theta$ not parallel to~$a$.
+To simplify the exposition, we shall assume that~$a$ is vertical and the direction of the flow~$\varphi^t$ is horizontal.
 However, the results in this section work in general by applying an appropriate $\SL(2,\R)$--deformation.
 The \emph{height} of a saddle connection $a' \in \A(S,q)$ with respect to~$\varphi^t$ is given by taking its length measured orthogonally to the flow direction.
 Equivalently, $\height(a')$ is the intersection number between $a'$ and the foliation on $(S,q)$ with slope $\theta$.
 Call $a\in\sigma$ a \emph{tallest} saddle connection in $\sigma$ if it has maximal height among all saddle connections~in~$\sigma$.
 Analogously, we define the \emph{width} of a saddle connection, measuring the length along the flow direction.

 Throughout this section, we shall assume that $a$ is a vertical saddle connection in a simplex $\sigma \in \A(S,q)$, with $\height(a) = h > 0$.
 Equip $a$ with a unit-speed parameterisation and orientation $a \colon [0,h] \rightarrow (S,q)$ so that the flow $\varphi^t$ emanates from the right of $a$.